divineprog/MoSyncApps/WebSQLDemo/Tutorial/WebSQLTutorial.md

 The source code is available on GitHub.
 The main entry point of the program is file [index.html](https://github.com/divineprog/MoSyncApps/blob/master/WebSQLDemo/LocalFiles/index.html).
 The app uses the database.js wrapper library discussed above.

 The database is used to store the total score of the two players (the user and the app).
 This makes the score persistent.
-While not a big database with lots of objects, it shows how to perform basic databse operations, like querying and updating rows.
+While not a big database with lots of objects, it shows how to perform basic database operations, like querying and updating rows.

 ## Alternative database techniques